open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/docker.md

 # Upgrade on Docker

-To run OpenMetadata with Docker, you can simply downloaded the `docker-compose.yml` file.
+To run OpenMetadata with Docker, you can simply download the `docker-compose.yml` file.
 Optionally, we added some Named Volumes to handle data persistence.

 <Note>